ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

     `MPI_COMM_WORLD`, a single `srun` invocation with the differrent components separated by a colon `:` should be used.
 Arguements to the individual components of the `srun` control the placement of the tasks and threads for each component.
-For example:
+For example, running the same `xthi-a` and `xthi-b` executables as above but now in a shared communicator, we might run:

     ```
     #!/bin/bash